Linda H Aiken, PhD, FAAN, FRCN, RN

 Dr. Aiken is interested in medical-surgical nursing, AIDS care, and care for serious mental illness.

-Dr. Aiken is a member of the American Academy of Arts and Sciences, the Institute of Medicine of the National Academy of Sciences, a Fellow and former president of the American Academy of Nursing, an Honorary Fellow in the Royal College of Nursing of the United Kingdom, and a member of the National Academy of Social Insurance.
-Recent awards acknowledging Dr. Aiken's significant contributions to health outcomes research include the following:
+Dr. Aiken is a member of the American Academy of Arts and Sciences, the Institute of Medicine of the National Academy of Sciences, the American Academy of Political and Social Science, a Fellow and former president of the American Academy of Nursing, an Honorary Fellow in the Royal College of Nursing of the United Kingdom, and a member of the National Academy of Social Insurance.

 - Baxter Episteme Research Award 2001, Sigma Theta Tau International